'Family Matters' Star Darius McCrary Ordered To Pay A Measly $29 In Child Support

 In November 2017, TMZ reported that McCrary asked the Los Angeles County court to lower the amount he has to pay in child support to his estranged wife, Tammy Brawner.
 At the time, he allegedly said that he was in such a dire financial situation — he also owed the IRS $90,000 — that he had to move in with his aunt and uncle, and couldn’t even afford the required visitation monitor necessary to see Zoey.

-Now the Blast is reporting that his monthly payments have been reduced down to a measly $29 each month, based on an alleged income of just $462 per month.
+Now, The Blast is reporting that his monthly payments have been reduced down to a measly $29 each month, based on an alleged income of just $462 per month.
 McCrary must also pay for 50 percent of his daughter’s health and medical costs.

 Ironically, McCrary founded an organization, FathersCare, “to assist and protect fathers going through child support cases unfairly,” according to its Instagram page, which hasn’t been updated since March 25, 2016.
 The nonprofit’s website and Twitter page have both been suspended.